 All activities described here are going with the disclaimers presented on this website and at Lampidis Cancer Foundation http://lampidisfoundation.org/2-dg-cancer-treatment-begins-human-trials/

 The results of this work that we saw so far and will further experience, are not only due to the team and foundations mentioned above but also and more importantly due to the professional attitude of many people involved including medical doctors, patients and their families.

 I would also like to thank you (the reader) in advance for sharing this post on social media platforms such as Facebook & Twiter, to create awareness.
 You may save a life with that.

-Donnations to support the progress and acceleration of this project can be done on this website (with the note “support 2DG project”) or at Lampidis Cancer Foundation (website).
+Donations to support the progress and acceleration of this project can be done on this website via the Donation option located at the right side of the page (when doing the donation please add a note “support 2DG project”).

 This site is not designed to and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
 Through this site and linkages to other sites, I provide general information for educational purposes only.
 The information provided in this site, or through linkages to other sites, is not a substitute for medical or professional care, and you should not use the information in place of a visit, call consultation or the advice of your physician or other healthcare provider.
 I am not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.
 This is just my own personal opinion regarding what we have learned on this road.

 Please read an extended version of the Disclaimer here: https://www.cancertreatmentsresearch.com/?page_id=1794